AnghelusAndrei/Renderers/README.md

 # VoxelRenderer3.0

 This renderer is my current project as of November 2024 and my best one so far in terms of techniques, structure and optimization
-For more information you can access its repository [here](https://github.com/AnghelusAndrei/VoxelEngine3.0) The project is made using OpenGL and GLFW and highly optimised for the GPU.
+For more information or build details you can access its repository [here](https://github.com/AnghelusAndrei/VoxelEngine3.0) The project is made using OpenGL and GLFW and highly optimised for the GPU.
 Succesfully implements:
 ```